LayerRadio/Layer-Loop-Analysis/README.md

 - Search Tables by Wallet Addresses and Ids
 - Price Graph
 - Network Graph
-- Sales Tables
+- Sales and Transactions Tables
 - Can perform analysis on multiple collections at once

 ## Important note

-This is in Alpha stage and is being released at this stage so that the community can have input.
+- This is in Alpha stage and is being released at this stage so that the community can have input.
 There is still further testing needed for accuracy.

+- Legacy Collections and unnamed collections will have 'None' in the Name.

 ## Future